M.A. in Digital Texts

 • DIGS 30008, Thesis Preparation

-• Course in literary or textual studies, languages, linguistics, or computational methods
+• One course in literary or textual studies, languages, linguistics, or computational methods

 Faculty Committee

-The following faculty members oversee the M.A. specialization in Digital Texts:
+The following faculty members oversee the M.A. specialization in Digital Texts and Culture:

 Scroll to Top